ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 In addition to releasing specifications on V3C {{ISO.IEC.23090-5}} and {{ISO.IEC.23090-12}}, MPEG is conducting further systems level work on file format level to encapsulate compressed V3C content.
 The seventh edition of the ISOBMFF specification {{ISO.IEC.14496-12}} introduces a new media handler 'volv', intended to support volumetric visual media.
 It also specifies other structures to enable development of derived specifications detailing how various volumetric visual media may be stored in ISOBMFF.

 One of such derived specifications is {{ISO.IEC.23090-10}}, which focuses on defining how V3C content SHOULD be stored in a file and streamed over DASH.
 To a large extent ISO/IEC 23090-10 focuses on describing how ISOBMFF boxes and syntax elements may be used to store volumetric media, but in some cases new boxes and syntax elements are introduced to accommodate the fundamentally different type of new media.
-While the specification is not directly relevant for defining RTP payload format for V3C atlas data, it is a useful resource that SHOULD be considered especially when desiging ingestion of encoded V3C content into RTP streaming pipelines.
+While the specification is not directly relevant for defining RTP payload format for V3C atlas data, it is a useful resource that SHOULD be considered especially when designing ingestion of encoded V3C content into RTP streaming pipelines.

 # V3C Atlas RTP payload format

 ## General

-This section describes details related to V3C atlas RTP payload defintions.
+This section describes details related to V3C atlas RTP payload definitions.
 Aspects related to RTP header, RTP payload header and general payload structure are considered along with different packetization modes.

 ## RTP Header